SoftwareAG/c8y-docs/content/concepts/domain-model-bundle/inventory.md

 #### Child objects in hierarchies

 The two hierarchies above are explicitly supported by the [inventory interface](https://{{< domain-c8y >}}/api/{{< c8y-current-version >}}/#tag/Inventory-API) and client libraries, that provide methods for adding and removing children in hierarchies.
-The hierarchies themselves are constructed by client applications.
-The communication hierarchy is constructed by agents, the asset hierarchy is added by applications on top.
+The hierarchies themselves are constructed by client web apps.
+The communication hierarchy is constructed by agents, the asset hierarchy is added by web apps on top.

 Note that the object hierarchies do not necessarily need to form a tree, the same asset can be a child of multiple parent assets.
-This enables applications to create additional, user-defined groups of objects such as working sets or virtual networks.
-Applications can, in addition, use fragments to define arbitrary alternative hierarchies.
+This enables web apps to create additional, user-defined groups of objects such as working sets or virtual networks. web apps can, in addition, use fragments to define arbitrary alternative hierarchies.

 ### Object lifecycle